Multi-Agent Route Planning as a QUBO Problem: Problem Definition

-where $\lambda > 0$ is a weighting parameter that controls the trade-off between rewarding coverage and penalizing overlap.
-The first term $\sum_i u_i x_i$ represents a precomputed marginal coverage reward of the chosen vehicles, and the second term $\lambda \sum_{i<j} c_{ij} x_i x_j$ subtracts a penalty for each unit of overlap between any two chosen vehicles.
-By tuning $\lambda$, we can emphasize one objective over the other: a larger $\lambda$ value overlaps more severely (favoring solutions with little to no overlap), whereas a smaller $\lambda$ puts relatively more weight on route utility and allows more redundancy.
+where $\lambda > 0$ is a weighting parameter that controls the trade-off between rewarding useful routes and penalizing overlap.
+The first term $\sum_i u_i x_i$ represents a precomputed route utility of the chosen vehicles, and the second term $\lambda \sum_{i<j} c_{ij} x_i x_j$ subtracts a penalty for each unit of overlap between any two chosen vehicles.
+By tuning $\lambda$, we can emphasize one objective over the other: a larger $\lambda$ penalizes overlaps more severely, favoring solutions with little to no overlap, whereas a smaller $\lambda$ puts relatively more weight on route utility and allows more redundancy.
 The solution to the MaRP problem is an optimal binary selection vector $\mathbf{x}^* = \left( x_1^*,\dots,x_n^*\right)$, $x_i^* \in \{0,1\}$, that maximizes the defined objective in Eq.~\eqref{obj}.